 Get “Equestrian Fit” and Move Faster, Stronger, and Mindfully

-Hey mindful movers!
 Each month, we feature a new WAV move that targets key motor functions.
-Our moves are easy to follow so you can improve your performance at home, at your own pace.
+This month’s move discusses movement mechanics from a physical therapists point of view.
+Not a professional?
+Just Our moves are easy to follow so you can improve your performance at home, at your own pace.

-This month’s Seated Hip Mobility Move is an effective brain-body exercise for becoming a better horseback rider.
+This month’s move is an effective brain-body exercise for becoming a better horseback rider.
 Lily, one of our WAV trainers, is an award-winning equestrian in both competitive jumping and dressage.
 Her expertise and study under renowned sports psychologist, Dr. Ken Ravizza, helped shape this training approach.

 If, at this point, you're thinking.
 “I’ve never ridden a horse before!
 The closest I’ve been to a horse was the petting zoo on my tenth birthday--”my motion is strictly limited to my own two legs,” don’t let that stop you from trying this month’s powerful WAV exercise that targets the coordinated biomechanics required to ride in alignment with a horse.

 We created this move knowing that the swing of a horse’s back encourages similar dynamics in our pelvis when we walk.

 It’s No Horseplay

 Perhaps in no other sport is body awareness and movement control more apparent than in horseback riding.
 For equestrians, communication is done primarily through precise and nuanced physical techniques, often yielding in specific results from the horse.
 Together, horse and rider build a language based on pressure, release, balance and trust (among others).
 Being a successful and effective rider requires a heightened proprioceptive sense to be in tune with your body’s subtle changes that are necessary to maintain dynamic balance.
 What does that mean for you?